ryanshiroma/baseball-audio-cheating-detection/README.md

 ### TL;DR.

 I used a Convolutional Neural Net to search for evidence of cheating in the MLB broadcast audio data.
-The model was able to identify (~90) of the instances of cheating without any specific training on trash can bangs.
+The model was able to identify (~90) of the instances of cheating without any specific training on trash can bangs sounds.

 #### Steps
 - Data Preparation